Fylde College, Lancaster: Residences

 In 2008 Fylde occupied a number of old and unrenovated ensuite rooms in the George Fox building.
 These rooms were renovated in 2019.

 Symbols

 The college motto is In arvo quaerere verum “Seek Truth in the Field.”
-Its coat of arms includes a windmill, the Red Rose of Lancaster and two discs of water representing the River Lune and the River Ribble.
+In 1981 the college was granted license from the College of Arms to bear the arms initially granted to the former Fylde Rural District Council in 1959.
+This coat of arms includes a windmill, the Red Rose of Lancaster and two discs of water representing the River Lune and the River Ribble.
 The college emblem is a windmill and is represented in the JCR logo as a sketch of the Marsh Mill at Thornton.
 Fylde colours are old gold and green, now represented as orange and black.

 Sport

 The College, which has a reputation for being 'The Home of Sport' in Lancaster University, has lost the Carter shield – the competition shield for sport – only once in 14 years.

 Fylde Netball Team won the 2009–10 league.
 The Fylde B's men's football team were also crowned champions of their league in the 2011–12 season unbeaten.

 Fylde also currently hold the Legends Shield after winning the first competition in 2010.

 In 2013–14, Fylde's pool teams created a new record by being the first to win the men's A, B and women's league in the same season.

 The college has also won 6 out of the 7 Legends tournament (Inter college).
 It registered its 2nd hattrick winning the tournament in 2014, 2015 and 2016 The college is also known for their Alumuni members coming back every year to defend the tournament.